Anirban Bhattacharyya: Author

 Bhattacharyya's true crime book, India's Money Heist: The Chelembra Bank Robbery, was published by Penguin India.
 The book is about the Chelembra bank robbery and it was launched by actor Mohanlal.
+It is rumored that a film adaptation starring Mohanlal and Fahadh Faasil is in the making.

-In 2023 he released his fifth book The Hills Are Burning which is a memoir of his friends and him growing up in a boarding school in Kalimpong set against the genesis and the subsequent violence and human rights violations of the Gorkhaland movement of 1986.
+In 2023 he released his fifth book The hills are burning which is a memoir of his friends and him growing up in a boarding school in Kalimpong set against the genesis and the subsequent violence and human rights violations of the Gorkhaland movement of 1986.